JanSharp/phobos/notes.md

 -- TODO: add a short list of most useful things Phobos can be used for

--- TODO: option to include single files in compilation
+maybe option to include single files in compilation an idea is to allow a list of sources which may either be files or directories and each entry in `--source` would require a matching one in `--output` which must match in entry type (file or directory)

--- TODO: option to copy files from source to output during compilation
+maybe option to copy files from source to output during compilation this is unlikely however because it is more part of a build script than a compiler